Game-Radio/SimplyPerms/README.md

 *   Import from other Permissions Plugins
 *   **Feel free to ask me new features, improvements or bugs :D**

-## Donations

-I make my plugins with my free time and for free, if you like my work, you can buy me a coffee :D

  [2]: http://dev.bukkit.org/server-mods/simplyperms/pages/commands/
  [3]: http://dev.bukkit.org/server-mods/simplyperms/pages/permissions-and-authorizations/
  [4]: http://dev.bukkit.org/server-mods/simplyperms/pages/import-from-other-plugins/